Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 ## Configuring TrustZone in the Cascoda SDK ##

+### Enabling TrustZone ###

+To enable trustzone in the Cascoda SDK, simply change the CMake cache variable ``CASCODA_CHILI2_TRUSTZONE`` from ``OFF`` to ``ON``.
+This will cause the secure binary `chili2-default-secure` to be built, and correctly configure all of the example applications to build as nonsecure mode binaries.

 ### Changing the address space partition (ROM and RAM) ###

 The allocation of secure and non-secure memory and flash is decided in the `partition_M2351.h` file.
-The Cascoda SDK contains several such files: one for each secure binary, and a default one for non-TrustZone targets.
-You will usually need to modify the partition file of the secure binary you are using, which lives in the same folder as the source code of the secure binary.
-For instance the partition file of the default FreeRTOS secure binary (the `freertos-default-secure` target) can be found at `baremetal\platform\cascoda-nuvoton-chili2\freertos-default-secure\include\partition_M2351.h`.
+The Cascoda SDK contains two such files: one for the secure binary, and a default one for non-TrustZone targets.
+You may need to modify the partition file of the secure binary you are using if different secure characteristics are required.
+The partition file of the default secure binary (the `chili2-default-secure` target) can be found at `baremetal\platform\cascoda-nuvoton-chili2\port\include_tz\partition_M2351.h`.

 To change the allocation of ROM and RAM, you will need to modify `SCU_SECURE_SRAM_SIZE` and `FMC_SECURE_ROM_SIZE` within the `partition_M2351.h` belonging to the secure binary you are using.

-You must also modify the linker scripts (for instance, `secure.ld` and `nonsecure.ld` within `freertos-default-secure`) by changing the `FLASH`, `RAM` and `__top_veneer_table` to be consistent with the settings in `partition_M2351.h`.
+You must also modify the linker scripts (for instance, `secure.ld` and `nonsecure.ld` within `chili2-default-secure`) by changing the `FLASH`, `RAM` and `__top_veneer_table` to be consistent with the settings in `partition_M2351.h`.
 Failing to do so will usually result in hard faults (for instance, if the CPU is running non-secure code when it reaches the point of inconsistency) or reading all zeroes from the stack and possibly executing null instructions (if the CPU is in the secure mode).
+Cascoda aims to make these configurable using the build tool in a future SDK release - please contact us if you have a need for this.

 ### Configuring peripherals as secure or non-secure ###